Asset Utilization: Definition, Calculation, and Importance

 1. Conduct an Asset Inventory Assessment

-By conducting an asset inventory, you can collect data on your equipment's location, condition, and maintenance history.
-With this data, you can identify patterns and trends that will help optimize asset utilization.
+By conducting an asset inventory, you can collect data on your equipment's location, condition, and maintenance history and perform asset verification checks and audits against your asset ledger.
+With this data, you can identify patterns and trends that promote high asset utilization.

 2. Improve Maintenance Processes

 Start by identifying key machinery for predictive maintenance in your workflow.
-After this, funds should be set aside for data-collecting technologies such as sensors and IoT devices.
-Make sure you have robust analytical software to interpret the data collected for predictive insights.
-Remember, predictive maintenance may bring cultural changes to many organizations.
-Thus, it's critical for stakeholders to comprehend its importance and interpret results.
-Regular team meetings should be held to analyze findings and plan forward.
+After this, allocate funds for data-collecting technologies such as sensors and IoT devices.
+Invest in robust analytical software to interpret the data collected for predictive insights.
+Bring stakeholders on board with these investments through meetings that share findings and results and invite input on planning.

 3. Buy More Reliable Equipment